 We have granted AbbVie an exclusive option, for a specified period following completion of IND-enabling studies, to obtain a worldwide, exclusive license to the ARGX-115 program to develop and commercialize products.
 Following the exercise of the option, AbbVie will assume certain development obligations, and will be solely responsible for all research, development and regulatory costs relating to the products.
-We received an upfront, non-refundable, non-creditable payment of \$40.0 million (€35.1 million as of the date the payment was received) from AbbVie for the exclusive option to license ARGX-115, and we achieved the first of two preclinical milestones, triggering a \$10.0 million payment, and are eligible to receive a second near-term preclinical milestone of \$10.0 million.
-We are also eligible, if AbbVie exercises its option, to receive additional development, regulatory and commercial milestone payments in aggregate amounts of up to \$110.0 million,

-\$190.0 million and \$325.0 million, respectively, as well as tiered royalties on sales at percentages ranging from the mid-single digits to the lower teens, subject to customary reductions.
+We received an upfront, non-refundable, non-creditable payment of \$40.0 million (€35.1 million based on the exchange rate in effect as of the date the payment was received) from AbbVie for the exclusive option to license ARGX-115, and we achieved the first of two preclinical milestones, triggering a \$10.0 million (€8.9 million based on the exchange rate in effect as of the date the payment was received) payment, and are eligible to receive a second preclinical milestone of \$10.0 million.
+We are also eligible, if AbbVie exercises its option and develops a product, to receive additional development, regulatory and commercial milestone payments in aggregate amounts of up to \$110.0 million, \$190.0 million and \$325.0 million, respectively, as well as tiered royalties on sales at percentages ranging from the mid-single digits to the lower teens, subject to customary reductions.